dsc-courses/dsc95-2025-sp/index.md

 You are expected to adhere to the UC San Diego Integrity of Scholarship Policy.
 This means that you will complete your work for DSC 95 honestly, with integrity, and also support an environment of integrity within the class you are tutoring.
 Some examples of specific ways this policy applies to DSC 95 include:

-- Honesty about attendance (including punctuality, and illness) in class
+- Honesty about attendance in class (including punctuality and illness).
-- Completion of assignments individually and on-time
+- Completion of assignments individually and on-time.
-- Encouraging honest work among the students in the class for which you are tutoring
+- Encouraging honest work among the students in the class for which you are tutoring.
 - Reporting suspected instances of academic dishonesty in this class, as well as in the class you are tutoring.

 As tutors, you are role models for students.
 Teach and show them how to act with integrity!